Menu

 Owned By: Wildlands Trust

-This 126-acre Wildlands Trust property features 3 miles of woodland trails and boardwalks, as well as old stone walls, and a 20-foot-tall glacial erratic boulder.
-Located in a quiet corner of an otherwise busy urban community, on the Brockton-Easton line.
+Brockton Audubon Preserve is a 126-acre Wildlands Trust property with 3 miles of woodland trails and boardwalks, as well as old stone walls, and a 20-foot-tall glacial erratic boulder.
+It is located in a quiet corner of an otherwise busy urban community, on the Brockton-Easton line.

 For up-to-date information and real time trail conditions, visit wildlandstrust.org/trails